This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 But unfortunately, some growers can use up to 40 different pesticides, as well as chemical colorants on their trees!
 The good news is that there are now a number of tree-farms that sell pesticide-free trees, so ask your local Christmas tree seller, or search for an organic tree farm near you.

 The most eco-friendly holiday tree option is a potted, native tree that you can plant after the holiday season.
+You can find live, potted Christmas trees in any local nursery in your area.
 In California, New York, and the United Kingdom, you can even rent a potted Christmas tree, and they will take care of it for you between seasons!

-If getting a potted tree is not possible, reduce your carbon footprint by purchasing a locally grown cut tree, and making it gets mulched or otherwise recycled, rather than put into the landfill, when the holiday is over.
+If getting a potted tree is not possible, reduce your carbon footprint by purchasing a locally grown cut tree, and making sure it gets mulched or otherwise recycled—rather than put into the landfill—when the holiday is over.

 Artificial trees can last many years if well cared for, which seems to make them a more sustainable choice, but they do have some very significant drawbacks.
 For example, you would have to keep your plastic Christmas tree for at least 10 years for it to have the same carbon impact as using a real tree each year.